niieli/NikoArchipelagoMod/README.md

 (If you already have a save with the same address, port, name and seed, it will load into that one instead)

-You can delete Archipelago saves at `...\AppData\LocalLow\Frog Vibes\Here Comes Niko!\Archipelago` (not sure for other systems)
+You can delete Archipelago saves at `%localappdata%low\Frog Vibes\Here Comes Niko!\Archipelago` (not sure for other systems)

 ## Known issues
 - Connecting to another slot without restarting the game can lead to unchecked locations being sent
-- Item Sent Notification once in a while does not show up for a location
-- Train map & Whiteboard total location count (the ap logo) not being accurate
 ## What is randomized?
 - Coins
 - Cassettes